 Brooke Cullison is an Account Executive at RALLY where she specializes in targeted digital advertising, social media marketing, email marketing, and website development.

 Brooke graduated from UCLA with a B.A. in Political Science.
 When she’s not in the office working on all things digital, Brooke enjoys views of LA from Runyon Canyon and globe-trotting with her close friends.

 Samuel Garrett-Pate is an Account Executive at RALLY’s Los Angeles office, where he specializes in public affairs, strategic communications, and political and legislative strategy.

-At RALLY, Sam works with the Natural Resources Defense Counsel (NRDC), providing media relations support and advocacy strategy for the Secure California’s Energy Future campaign.
-Sam also works with Students Matter, promoting the organization’s public policy agenda through legislative strategy and providing messaging and communications support for its impact litigation campaigns.
-Additionally, Sam supports RALLY’s engagement with the Lear Family Foundation, a private foundation of Lyn and Norman Lear, and with the pro bono legal team led by Public Counsel and Gibson, Dunn & Crutcher LLP working to challenge the US Department of Homeland Security’s unlawful detention of DREAMer Daniel Ramirez Medina.
+At RALLY, Sam advises Rock the Vote on message development and strategic communications in support of the organization’s efforts to engage and mobilize young voters.
+Sam has also worked with Students Matter, promoting the organization’s public policy agenda through legislative strategy and providing messaging and communications support for its impact litigation campaigns.
+Additionally, Sam supports RALLY’s engagement with the Lear Family Foundation, a private foundation of Lyn and Norman Lear, and works with the pro bono legal team led by Public Counsel and Gibson, Dunn & Crutcher LLP working to challenge the US Department of Homeland Security’s unlawful detention of DREAMer Daniel Ramirez Medina.

-Recently, Sam advised Rock the Vote on message development and strategic communications for their efforts to engage and mobilize Millennial voters in the 2016 general election.
-He has also led RALLY’s strategic communications work with the Natural Resources Defense Counsel (NRDC)’s Secure California’s Energy Future campaign and for Education Cities, a nonprofit network of organizations working to increase the number of great public schools across the country.
+Previously, Sam led RALLY’s strategic communications work with the Natural Resources Defense Counsel (NRDC)’s Secure California’s Energy Future campaign and for Education Cities, a nonprofit network of organizations working to increase the number of great public schools across the country.